 A third mariner was also diligently searching for a way to the Indies — Ferdinand Magellan.
 A Portuguese explorer in the service of Spain, Magellan, along with five ships and about 300 men started on what proved to be perhaps the most romantic voyage in history in September 1519.

-Reaching the Brazilian coast, he made his way south, and after quelling a dangerous mutiny in his winter quarters on the bleak coast of Patagonia, entered the narrow straits (afterwards called the Straits of Magellan) at the extremity of South America.
+Reaching the Brazilian coast, he made his way south, and after quelling a dangerous mutiny in his winter quarters on the bleak coast of Patagonia, entered the narrow straits (afterward called the Straits of Magellan) at the extremity of South America.
 A stormy passage of five weeks through the tortuous narrows brought the ships out on the calm waters of an ocean to which, in grateful relief, he gave the name “Pacific.”

 But, Magellan was to meet worse trials than storms, when he put out into the great ocean.
 Week after week, he sailed westward across the interminable sea, little dreaming that he had embarked on waters which cover nearly half the globe.
 Hunger grew to starvation, thirst to madness.
-Twice on the voyage of ten thousand miles, land appeared to the eyes of the famished sailors, only to prove a barren, rocky island.
+Twice on the voyage of 10,000 miles, land appeared to the eyes of the famished sailors, only to prove a barren, rocky island.
 At last, the inhabited islands of Australia were reached.
-Magellan himself was killed in a fight with the natives of the Philippine Islands, but his sole seaworthy ship, the Victoria, continued westward across the Indian Ocean, and rounding the Cape of Good Hope, reached Lisbon, Spain with a crew of eighteen “ghostlike men,” on September 6, 1522.
+Magellan himself was killed in a fight with the natives of the Philippine Islands, but his sole seaworthy ship, the Victoria, continued westward across the Indian Ocean and rounding the Cape of Good Hope, reached Lisbon, Spain with a crew of 18 “ghostlike men,” on September 6, 1522.